A Stochastic Operator Framework for Optimization and Learning with Sub-Weibull Errors: Introduction

-\item The framework we propose leverages a sub-Weibull model \cite{vladimirova_subweibull_2020,zhang_concentration_2020,kuchibhotla_moving_2020,wong_lasso_2020} for the norm of the additive errors.
+\item The framework we propose leverages a sub-Weibull model \cite{vladimirova_subweibull_2020,zhang_concentration_2021,kuchibhotla_moving_2022,wong_lasso_2020} for the norm of the additive errors.
 To the best of our knowledge, this is the first time that sub-Weibull models are employed in combination with operator-theoretic tools.
-By using sub-Weibulls in the proposed framework, we are able to model a very broad class of random variables, fitting different practical applications.
+By using sub-Weibulls, we are able to model a very broad class of random variables, fitting different practical applications.

 \item As mentioned above, the convergence results proposed in this paper hold with high probability, as opposed to the almost sure convergence results of \emph{e.g.} \cite{combettes_stochastic_2015}.
-We discuss the difference between the two viewpoints, and also further characterize the convergence of the stochastic Banach-Picard in almost sure terms (under some additional assumptions).
+We discuss the difference between the two viewpoints, and also further characterize the convergence of~\cref{eq:bp-prototype} in almost sure terms (under some additional assumptions, such as vanishing errors).

-\item We extend the analysis to the \emph{online} stochastic Banach-Picard, which is characterized by an operator that varies over time.
-To the best of our knowledge, the paper presents the first convergence analysis for online algorithms with sub-Weibull distributed additive noise. \end{enumerate}

-We also mention that, in the case of sequences of errors that are vanishing, existing results can be recovered.